Skip to main content

 Board Grants TDIU Based on Peripheral Neuropathy

 Based on this evidence, the Board granted TDIU effective from September 25, 2013.
-In May 2021, VA changed the effective date to January 30, 2009, increasing the retroactive benefits awarded to the Veteran.
-Additionally, VA granted Special Monthly Compensation with Aid and Attendance.
+In May 2021, VA changed the effective date to January 30, 2009, increasing the retroactive benefits.
+VA also granted Special Monthly Compensation with Aid and Attendance.

 About the Author